-The teacher and your child work together to decide what their focus of learning will be each day.
-The teacher carefully observes your child and guides them toward appropriately challenging work based on their individual needs and interests.
+The teacher and your student work together to decide what their focus of learning will be each day.
+The teacher carefully observes your student and guides them toward appropriately challenging work based on their individual needs and interests.

 In addition to academic work, MIR gives equal weight to the cognitive and social/emotional skills your child will need to be successful as adults.

 Montessori education emphasizes self-discipline and intrinsic motivation to learn.
-Social and emotional learning is reported on MIR’s progress reports through the entire spectrum along with physical and academic.
-Children who need extra support in these areas benefit from working with our on-site Student Services team in group and individual settings.
+Social and emotional learning is reported on MIR’s progress reports through the entire spectrum along with physical and academic growth.
+Students who need extra support in these areas benefit from working with our on-site Student Services team in group and individual settings.

-Social and emotional growth is the most important factor in determining when a child is ready to move to the next academic program at MIR.
-A child may be 6 or 9 but not yet capable of being in a Lower or Upper Elementary environment.
+Social and emotional growth is the most important factor in determining when a student is ready to move to the next academic program at MIR.
+A student may be 6 or 9 but not yet capable of being in a Lower or Upper Elementary environment.

-In our experience over 40+ years, children who are moved too early struggle significantly socially.
+In our experience of more than 40 years, students who are moved too early struggle significantly socially.
 This impacts the quality of their lives and the quality of their academics.
-For this reason, children “move up” when they have the appropriate level of maturity for the next level.
+For this reason, students “move up” when they have the appropriate level of maturity for the next level.

 Children leave Montessori schools with a high degree of executive functioning skills.
-(See AMI site for more research.
 MIR students who need assistance outside the classroom with developing these skills benefit from working with our on-site Student Services team.

 This video from Harvard University’s Center on the Developing Child discusses the importance of executive functioning skills.
 Many of the classrooms featured in the video are Montessori classrooms.